Dodni/dodni-flash-card-web-app/README.md

 # This project is currently under development!!!

 # Dodni's Flash Card Web App
- I used one flash card app, but it's not free anymore so I decided that, I'm gonna create an own one.
+ I used one flash card app, but it's not free anymore so I decided that, I'm going to create an own one.

 # The full documentation is coming soon!